 More water discharge to the Wadden Sea in the coming days

-20 million cubic meters to the sea
+20 million cubic meters discharged into the sea

-Conditions will be favorable for discharging excess water into the Wadden Sea over the next few days.
-This will be possible until Friday, when a strong (partly) southerly wind is expected.
-This will limit the possibilities for discharge until January 2.
+Over the next few days, conditions will be favourable discharging excess water into the Wadden Sea.
+This will be possible until Friday.
+After that, a strong (partly) southerly wind is expected.
+This will limit the ability to discharge water until January 2.

 De Onlanden